 - In the last paragraph is where you can request for a more detailed feedback in which they will describe to you the reasons you didn't land the job.
 (Follow all the information we provided to you above).

-- Close your email by thanking the hiring responsible and the manager and whoever else was part in your process.
+- Close your email by thanking the hiring responsible and the manager and whoever else was part of your process.
 If you would like to be informed and noted for new job positions let them know.

 Dear [hiring responsible name],